How Much Horsepower Does A Cold Air Intake Add?

 Cold Air Intake In A Car

-Again, a straightforward figure can’t answer such a generic question.
-It’s simply untrue to say that cold air intakes always add 10 hp or 5% of your engine’s output.
+Again, a straightforward figure can’t answer such a broad question.
+It’s simply untrue to say that cold air intakes always add 10 hp or 5% of your engine’s power.

 It’s entirely dependent on the following factors (and more):